 How often does this activity win priority within your busy schedule?
 Probably not often enough.
 The time has come to make more space for it in your life.

 Doing things you love and are passionate about is a key way to connect with yourself.
-In the busy world we live in, it’s normal that we end up feeling disconnected with ourselves considering the ridiculously busy schedules we try to sustain.
+In the busy world we live in, it’s normal that we end up feeling disconnected from ourselves considering the ridiculously busy schedules we try to sustain.

 It’s time to reprioritize the things that make you feel like yourself again.